CarlosOnline/Css2LessAgain/README.md

 WebSite: <a href="http://www.joyofplaying.com/Css2Less/">http://www.joyofplaying.com/Css2Less/</a>

-This version creates varable names from the css selectors:
+This version creates varable names from the css selectors:<br />
-1. Uses your selectors for variables names
+1. Uses your selectors for variables names<br />
-2. Allows you to specify which selectors to turn into variables
+2. Allows you to specify which selectors to turn into variables<br />
-3. Fixes bug processing multi-line comments
+3. Fixes bug processing multi-line comments<br />

 Before
 -------